 Why are we encouraging sensory play and adding buttons to water?
-Does that actually teach them anything?
+Does that teach them anything?

-For starters, creating sensory bins in general help facilitate working together, making decisions and experimenting with problem-solving.
-Take a second to read how it promotes communication skills here.
+For starters, creating sensory bins, in general, help facilitate working together, making decisions, and experimenting with problem-solving.

-Another major reason why we set up sensory bins is that it promotes child-led learning.
+Another major reason we set up sensory bins is because it promotes child-led learning.